Youth Mental Health First Aid

 About the instructor

-Karen Lilla, RN, BSN, is the Education and Contract Manager at Health Counseling Services.
+Karen Lilla, RN, MSN, is the Director of Education at Health Counseling Services.
 She is a registered nurse, with over a decade of experience in the community health field.
 She has taught a variety of courses at HCS to adult learners, including CPR/First Aid and Medication Administration.
 An enthusiastic and knowledgeable instructor, Karen delivers course material in an engaging and approachable way, allowing students to gain confidence in both their knowledge and skills.

 This course provides 7.5 clock hours.